contain multitudes • by Padma Dorje • established in 2003

 In a certain way it is kind of a miracle that some people do have the lucidity to approach Buddhism and think “yes, it makes sense”—Buddhism itself encourages a certain peculiar pride about this, and compassion, of course, for all those who say “well, but I enjoy suffering”, and those who randomly strive for the most weird kinds of happiness’s (Žižek lectures? erotic self-asfixiation?
 Cinnabon?
 Nickelback shows?), even in crazy bare concepts such as “not wanting (true) happiness is ok”.
 Bellow those who lack a coherent view, are those who have wrong views.
 These suffer the most, exactly because they are more ignorant: sometimes even not recognizing suffering, and not admiting the wish (or possibility) to get rid of it.
 Very common indeed.

 People seek happiness in torture, in vengeance, in pettiness, in Hegel, in nazi salutes.
-All daily mundane things, very banal, our friend Arendt would point out.
+All daily mundane things, very banal, our friend Hannah Arendt would point out.

 What Žižek is saying is almost the same as claiming that Buddhism has no way to explain addictions, which is quite a big chunk of the Buddhist discourse, if I may say so.
 Habit, habit forming, how to deal with habit, how to overcome bad habits, how to foster good habits, how to go beyond habits, good or bad.